GovTechSG/seed-documentation/support/troubleshooting-issues.md

 **Ensure that Cloudflare is authenticated and verified**

 1. Click the *Cloudflare WARP* icon on the taskbar > *Preference*.
-2. Navigate to *Account* and ensure that you are authenticated with the team namenac *gccgovsg*.
+2. Navigate to *Account* and ensure that you are authenticated with the team name *gccgovsg*.
 ![mac-gcc](/images/mac-gcc.png)
 3. If Cloudflare WARP is not authenticated to *gccgovsg*, refer to [troubleshooting issues](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/support/troubleshooting-issues).